Rupthya/windows-10/readme.md

 Open Microsoft Edge with: A specific page or pages about:blank
 Open Microsoft Edge with: Previous pages
-Open new tabs withj: A blank page
+Open new tabs with: A blank page
 [View advanced settings]
   Ask me what to do with each download: Off
   Have Cortana assist me in Microsoft Edge: Off